tchajed/games-night/summaries/coup.md

 A few notes:

-* Counter-actions are actions you can take when you have that character against others.
+* Counter-actions are actions provided by specific characters that you can take against other player's actions.
 For example, someone can block your taking 2 coins for foreign aid, claiming to have a Duke.
-These can be challenged.
+These can be challenged by others who don't think you have the appropriate character.
 * The Ambassador exchanges by drawing two cards and deciding which two of the four they have to keep.
 They should shuffle so players can't see whether they kept the old or new cards.
 * When you block stealing, you need to state whether it is with an Ambassador or a Captain.